 TreselectionCDMA_1xRTT

-This specifies the cell reselection timer value TreselectionRAT for CDMA 1xRTT.ThreshX, HighP
+This specifies the cell reselection timer value TreselectionRAT for CDMA 1xRTT.

+Tservice

+This indicates the time when a quasi-Earth fixed cell is going to stop serving the area it is currently covering, to be used in time-based measurement initiation.

+ThreshX, HighP

 This specifies the Srxlev threshold (in dB) used by the UE when reselecting towards a higher priority RAT/ frequency than the current serving frequency.
 Each frequency of E-UTRAN, NR and UTRAN, each group of GERAN frequencies, each band class of CDMA2000 HRPD and CDMA2000 1xRTT might have a specific threshold.